-Business analyst CV, template and examples
+Business Analyst CV, Template and Examples

-Business Analysts are expected to thoroughly examine and numerically evaluate business processes, functions, departments, and other related activities.
+Business Analysts thoroughly examine and numerically evaluate business processes, functions, departments, and other related activities.
 To get an edge over other applicants, candidates must demonstrate superior analytical skills, a deeper understanding of business processes and preferably some relevant work experiences which practically demonstrates the candidates’ proficiency with the role.

 Focus as much as possible on objectively clear achievements.
-For example, if your efforts led to an increase in quality testing accuracy by x% or a reduction in procurement costs by y%, then that needs to be on your CV.
+For example, if your efforts led to an increase in quality testing accuracy by x% or a reduction in procurement costs by y%, that needs to be on your CV.
 The domain-specific experience will also be valued.

-Academic qualifications and certifications
+Academic Qualifications and Certifications

 Search other articles to learn more about business analyst careers: